Sultanate of Rum: Culture and society

-In Anatolia, a Turco-Persian cultural synthesis gradually emerged which, by the 13th century, came to define the intellectual and aesthetic life, to the point of Seljuk elites naming their sons with New Persian names.
-The Seljuks of Rum had made Turco-Persian tradition the culture of their court, and had inherited the tımar and tahrir methods of Persian statecraft from the Seljuk Empire, which they later passed on to the Ottomans.
+The Sultanate was founded by militaristic bands of Oghuz warriors who Turkified the Anatolian peninsula, and had little in common with the primarily Persian character, language, and culture of the Seljuk rulers.
+(Note: "The Seljukid leaders were only too pleased to see the undisciplined bands of Oghuz warriors carry on their raiding and pillaging as far as possible from Persia proper, and Anatolia was sufficiently large and remote to fully absorb their destructive energies. (...)
+Anatolia became Turkified, whereas the center of the Seljuk Empire retained its primarily Persian character, language, and culture, although strong Turkic elements took root in Azerbaijan and Khorasan.")
+Still, a Turco-Persian cultural synthesis gradually emerged which, by the 13th century, came to define the intellectual and aesthetic life, to the point of Sultanate of Rum elites naming their sons with New Persian names.
+The phenomenon was reinforced by the massive influx of Persian refugees fleeing the Mongol invasions of the 13th century.
+The Seljuks of Rum made Turco-Persian tradition the culture of their court, and inherited the tımar and tahrir methods of Persian statecraft from the Seljuk Empire, which they later passed on to the Ottomans.
 Despites such influences, Seljuk art remained essentially Central Asian in character.
+(Note: "Despite the undoubted influence of Iranian culture on the Great Seljuks and the Anatolian Seljuks, Seljuk art remained essentially Central Asian in character.")

 Sultan Kayqubad I (r.1220–1237) or a notable of his court, seated in Turkic style and holding a flower, symbol of eternal life.
 Kubadabad Palace, late 1220s.

 Enturbaned and bearded figure of a likely high-ranking official, holding an inscribed tablet in his hand.
 Kubadabad Palace, late 1220s.

 As an expression of Turco-Persian culture, Rum Seljuks patronized Persian art, architecture, and literature.
 Unlike the Seljuk Empire, the Seljuk sultans of Rum had Persian names such as Kay Khosrow, Kay Kawad/Qobad, and Kay Kāvus.
 The bureaucrats and religious elite of their realm were generally Persian.
 In the 13th century, most Muslim inhabitants in major Anatolian urban hubs reportedly spoke Persian as their main language.

 It was in the 13th century that the proneness of imitating Iran in terms of administration, religion and culture reached its zenith, encouraged by the major influx of Persian refugees fleeing Mongol invasions, who brought Persian culture with them and were instrumental in creating a "second Iran" in Anatolia.
 Iranian cultural, political, and literary traditions deeply influenced Anatolia in the early 13th century.
 The notable historian Ibn Bibi composed a six-volume Persian language poetic work called the Selçukname, modeled after the Shahnamah, which focused on the Seljuk sultans.

 Standing man holding a pomegranate.
 Late 1220s, Kubadabad.